 Precertification helps ensure that you obtain the most appropriate care for your condition.
 You are required to precertify certain services as described in this section.
 The penalty for failure to precertify services may mean you are responsible for up to 100% of the cost (no coverage).
+Precertification is not required for mental health and substance use disorder benefits.

 You must precertify all infertility services with Triple-S at least five business days before receiving any services.
-To precertify or to get information on precertification, call Triple-S at 1 (787) 774-6098.
+To precertify or to get information on precertification, call Triple-S at 1(787) 774-6098 or 1(787) 774-6060.